UDR (NYSE:UDR) Updates FY23 Earnings Guidance

-A number of brokerages have recently issued reports on UDR.
-Morgan Stanley upped their target price on shares of UDR from $45.00 to $46.00 and gave the company an overweight rating in a report on Wednesday, July 19th.
-StockNews.com began coverage on shares of UDR in a report on Thursday, May 18th.
-They issued a hold rating on the stock.
-Truist Financial upped their target price on shares of UDR from $43.00 to $46.00 in a report on Monday, May 15th.
-Wolfe Research cut shares of UDR from an outperform rating to a peer perform rating and set a $71.00 target price on the stock. in a report on Monday, May 15th.
-Finally, Piper Sandler increased their price target on shares of UDR from $45.00 to $46.00 in a report on Friday.
-Nine research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of Hold and a consensus price target of $47.90.
+A number of equities research analysts have recently commented on the company.
+StockNews.com assumed coverage on UDR in a research report on Thursday, May 18th.
+They set a hold rating for the company.
+Wolfe Research downgraded UDR from an outperform rating to a peer perform rating and set a $71.00 price objective for the company. in a research report on Monday, May 15th.
+TheStreet upgraded UDR from a c rating to a b rating in a research report on Wednesday.
+Mizuho cut their target price on shares of UDR from $50.00 to $44.00 in a research note on Friday, May 19th.
+Finally, Barclays cut their target price on shares of UDR from $50.00 to $47.00 in a research note on Wednesday, May 31st.
+Nine investment analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $47.90.

 UDR Dividend Announcement

-A number of hedge funds have recently added to or reduced their stakes in UDR.
-Norges Bank bought a new stake in shares of UDR during the fourth quarter worth $913,594,000.
-JPMorgan Chase & Co. grew its stake in shares of UDR by 30.1% during the first quarter.
-JPMorgan Chase & Co. now owns 13,691,188 shares of the real estate investment trust’s stock worth $562,157,000 after buying an additional 3,164,948 shares during the last quarter.
-Vanguard Group Inc. grew its stake in shares of UDR by 4.9% during the first quarter.
-Vanguard Group Inc. now owns 50,627,965 shares of the real estate investment trust’s stock worth $2,904,527,000 after buying an additional 2,353,851 shares during the last quarter.
-State Street Corp grew its stake in shares of UDR by 11.2% during the first quarter.
-State Street Corp now owns 22,969,937 shares of the real estate investment trust’s stock worth $943,146,000 after buying an additional 2,321,585 shares during the last quarter.
-Finally, Long Pond Capital LP bought a new stake in shares of UDR during the fourth quarter worth $73,433,000.
-92.46% of the stock is owned by institutional investors.
+Several hedge funds have recently bought and sold shares of the business.
+Ameriprise Financial Inc. boosted its holdings in UDR by 32.8% during the first quarter.
+Ameriprise Financial Inc. now owns 594,880 shares of the real estate investment trust’s stock valued at $24,430,000 after acquiring an additional 146,950 shares during the period.
+JPMorgan Chase & Co. boosted its holdings in UDR by 30.1% during the first quarter.
+JPMorgan Chase & Co. now owns 13,691,188 shares of the real estate investment trust’s stock valued at $562,157,000 after acquiring an additional 3,164,948 shares during the period.
+Chevy Chase Trust Holdings LLC boosted its holdings in UDR by 2.2% during the first quarter.
+Chevy Chase Trust Holdings LLC now owns 180,021 shares of the real estate investment trust’s stock valued at $7,392,000 after acquiring an additional 3,818 shares during the period.
+Thrivent Financial for Lutherans boosted its holdings in UDR by 51.5% during the first quarter.
+Thrivent Financial for Lutherans now owns 421,111 shares of the real estate investment trust’s stock valued at $17,290,000 after acquiring an additional 143,097 shares during the period.
+Finally, Mercer Global Advisors Inc. ADV boosted its holdings in UDR by 5.1% during the first quarter.
+Mercer Global Advisors Inc. ADV now owns 7,075 shares of the real estate investment trust’s stock valued at $291,000 after acquiring an additional 345 shares during the period.
+92.46% of the stock is owned by institutional investors and hedge funds.

 UDR Company Profile